For Developers

 console.log(schools.size); // 20

 Error handling for generators is a little different.
-You can see more about this here.
+Click the link below to read more about it.

 Some functions paginate requests and accept a configuration object allowing you to customize this behavior.
 For example: